ecila/HALblog/pages/participantDesign.md

     <p></p>
     <p>
  I'm a composer, improviser, researcher and programmer.
 My curiosity-driven work is mainly about two things: understanding the mechanisms of creativity, and developing new technologies for improvisation and composition.
 What is the artistic creative process like on the inside?
 Can we make computers behave in a similar way?
 How can we use new technology to create new ways to play and interact musically?
 Can mediated improvisation provide new qualities of musical interaction?

+ I grew up in Stockholm, studied instrumental and electronic composition at the academies of Malmö and Gothenburg, and did a PhD in evolutionary computation for musical creativity at Chalmers University of Technology (2004).
+My music, ranging from piano solos over full orchestra to interactive software installations, has been performed on six continents, and been awarded several international prizes (e.g., Gaudeamus Prize 2001).
+In my research I develop new technologies for electronic improvisation and composition, and study computer models of artistic creativity.
+Trained as a classical pianist, I have toured extensively as an improviser on electronics and/or experimental keyboard instruments, primarily with my duo pantoMorf, but also in other constellations, e.g., together with Gino Robair, John Tilbury and the legendary AMM.

       </p>
   </div>
   <hr>